curlygirltech/Getaway/README.md

 * Guests will be able to leave ratings and reviews based on their exeriences
 * "Featured Homes" section with the highest rated stays
 * Advanced CSS using libraries
-* Authorization for hosts and guests

 ## Code Showcase
-Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

 ## Code Issues & Resolutions
-Use this section to list of all major issues encountered and their resolution.